 This is a blog of photographs that I have transformed via multiple “reflections” into images that remind me of the patterned symmetry of far eastern mandalas.
 These could be called “photo mandalas” or, as I like to call them,mandalagraphs.
 The blog’s first post was on September 1, 2012.

 Most of the mandalagraphs are derived from nature, but some involve people or are of man-made objects of one kind or another.
 Unless otherwise noted, all the original photos are mine.

 Originally, my goal was to publish one post a day, usually consisting of one mandalagraph.
 On occasion, a post will include several of the versions possible when creating a mandalagraph from a given image.
 Or you will find posts with several related mandalagraphs created from completely different photos.
 Currently, I am trying to publish at least one mandalagraphs every three days, a less demanding pace.

-For those curious about the equipment I use, until early February 2014 when I started using a Fujifilm X-E2 digital camera, most of the original photos were taken with a Nikon D300 or a Canon S100 or S95.
-Some of the older photos used other digital cameras, mostly Nikon.
-On occasion, photos taken with my iPhone–from a 4S to 5s and now a 6–have turned out to be good mandalagraph material; I identify such photos in the caption.
+For those curious about the equipment I use: currently most of my photos are taken with a Fujifilm X-T3, but earlier cameras were other Fujifilm mirrorless models, Nikon D300, Canon S100 or S95.
+On occasion, photos taken with my iPhone–from a 4S to now an 11 Pro Max–have turned out to be good mandalagraph material; I identify iPhone photos in the caption.